OSCE Minsk Group: Founding and members

-The Minsk Group is headed by a co-chairmanship consisting of France, Russia and the United States.
-Furthermore, the Minsk Group also includes the following participating states: Belarus, Finland, Germany, Italy, Sweden, Turkey as well as Armenia and Azerbaijan.
-On a rotating basis, the OSCE Troika is also a permanent member.
+The Minsk Group was headed by a co-chairmanship consisting of France, Russia and the United States.
+Furthermore, the Minsk Group also included the following participating states: Belarus, Finland, Germany, Italy, Sweden, Turkey as well as Armenia and Azerbaijan.
+The OSCE Troika also participated as a permanent member on a rotating basis.

-The co-chairmen of the Minsk Group are: Ambassador Brice Roquefeuil of France, Ambassador Igor Khovaev of the Russian Federation, and Ambassador Andrew Schofer of the United States.

-The Minsk Conference on Nagorno-Karabakh is attended by the same participating States that are members of the Minsk Group.
-The Conference is headed by the Co-Chairmen of the Minsk Conference.
+The Minsk Conference on Nagorno-Karabakh was to be attended by the Minsk Group member states and was to be chaired by the co-chairs of the Minsk Group.

 Activities

-In early 2001 representatives of Armenia, Azerbaijan, France, Russia and the United States met in Paris and in Key West, Florida.
+In early 2001, representatives of Armenia, Azerbaijan, France, Russia and the United States met in Paris and in Key West, Florida.
 The talks in Key West however were largely kept secret and were not followed upon.

-On 7 October 2002 during the CIS summit in Chisinau, the usefulness of the Minsk Group in peace negotiations was brought up for discussion by both the Armenian and the Azerbaijani delegations.
-According to them the ten-year-long OSCE mediation had not been effective enough.
+On 7 October 2002, at the CIS summit in Chișinău, the Armenian and Azerbaijani delegations criticized the Minsk Group’s ten years of ineffective mediation.